How much house can I afford on $150k income? (married)

 Get my verdict →Frequently asked

-Can a married household earning $150k afford a house?
+How much house can a married household earning $150k afford?

 How was this calculated?